alexwlchan/alexwlchan.net/src/_articles/2026/2026-01-14-movie-poster-grid.md

   }
 }
 ```

+{% update date="2026-04-02" %}
+  The original version of this post used `list-style-type: none`, but Jeremy Driver emailed me to point out that this [removes the list semantics](https://gerardkcohen.me/writing/2017/voiceover-list-style-type.html).

+  I've changed it to `list-style-type: ""`, which hides the bullet points but [preserves the list semantics](https://www.matuzo.at/blog/2023/removing-list-styles-without-affecting-semantics).
+{% endupdate %}

 Then I create a grid that creates columns which are 200px wide, as many columns as will fit on the screen.
 The column width was an arbitrary choice and caused some layout issues -- I'll explain how to choose this properly in the next step.